Lena Plateau: Geography

 The Lena Plateau is located in the southern Sakha Republic, between the Lower Tunguska River in the west and the Amga River in the east.
 It extends roughly to the north along the left bank of the Lena River for more than 1000 km with an average width of 200 km.
 The Central Siberian Plateau, is located to the northwest and the Central Yakutian Lowland to the north.
 To the south, beyond the Aldan, rise the Olyokma-Chara Plateau and the Aldan Highlands.

 The average height of the Lena Plateau surface is between 450 m and 500 m.
 Elevations become slightly higher towards the south of the plateau, reaching a maximum height of 700 m at an unnamed summit.
 The plateau is located in a permafrost zone where the soil freezes down to hundreds of meters.

 The Lena Plateau occupies a very large area, including parts of the districts of Mirny, Suntar, Verkhnevilyuy, Gorny, Khangalassky, Megino-Kangalassky, Lensky, Olyokmin, Amgin and Aldan in the Sakha Republic, as well as parts of Katanga and Bodaybin districts in the Irkutsk Oblast.

 Hydrography

-The Namana, Buotama, Menda, Suola, Kenkeme, Bappagay, Kempendyay (Кемпендяй), Tatta, Tamma, Peleduy, Nyuya, Pilyuda, Ichera, Chona, Sinyaya, Markha, Lungkha, Tyugyuene, Ulakhan-Botuobuya, Malaya Botuobuya, Matta, Biryuk, Cherendey, Ura, Sitte and Lyutenge are some of the watercourses having their source in the plateau.
+The Namana, Keyikte, Buotama, Menda, Suola, Kenkeme, Bappagay, Tonguo, Botomoyu, Kempendyay, Tatta, Tamma, Peleduy, Nyuya, Pilyuda, Ichera, Chona, Sinyaya, Chyna, Markha, Namyldzhylakh, Lungkha, Khatyng-Yuryakh, Tyugyuene, Ulakhan-Botuobuya, Malaya Botuobuya, Matta, Biryuk, Cherendey, Ura, Sitte and Lyutenge are some of the watercourses having their source in the plateau.